08 Jul 2020

 Better to over-communicate than letting connectivity, patterns and relationships drift.

-Most sports have incorporated daily team meetings to kick-start the day and utilized existing or new technologies to help monitor training.
+Most sports have incorporated daily team meetings to kick-start the day and utilised existing or new technologies to help monitor training.

 Necessity is often the mother of invention.
 The lockdown has played the same role for some.
 Many individuals working in high performance have embraced the moment to innovate and grow.